USMLE Step 3 Exam Review Course

 Test Length and Format

-Step 3 has approximately 480 multiple-choice test items, divided into blocks of thirty-six to forty-eight items.
-You will have sixty to forty-five minutes to complete each of these blocks.
-There are approximately twelve computer based case simulations, with one case in each block.
-You will have a maximum of twenty or ten minutes depending on the case to complete each of these blocks.
-Step 3 is administered in two eight hour testing sessions.
+USMLE Step 3 has approximately 480 multiple-choice test items, divided into blocks of thirty-six to forty-eight items.
+You will have forty-five to sixty minutes to complete each of these blocks.
+There are approximately twelve computer-based case simulations, with one case in each block.
+You will have a maximum of ten or twenty minutes depending on the case to complete each of these blocks.
+Step 3 is administered in two eight-hour testing sessions.